Numeral (linguistics): 6: senary

+Senary systems are based on the number 6.
 The Morehead-Maro languages of Southern New Guinea are examples of the rare base 6 system with monomorphemic words running up to 66.
 Examples are Kanum and Kómnzo.
 The Sko languages on the North Coast of New Guinea follow a base-24 system with a sub-base of 6.

 7: septenary

+Septenary systems are based on the number 7.
 Septenary systems are very rare, as few natural objects consistently have seven distinctive features.
 Traditionally, it occurs in week-related timing.
-It has been suggested that the Palikur language has a base-seven system, but this is dubious.
+It has been suggested that the Palikúr language has a base-seven system, but this is dubious.

 8: octal

-Octal counting systems are based on the number 8.
+Octal systems are based on the number 8.
 Examples can be found in the Yuki language of California and in the Pamean languages of Mexico, because the Yuki and Pame keep count by using the four spaces between their fingers rather than the fingers themselves.

 9: nonary

+Nonary systems are based on the number 9.
 It has been suggested that Nenets has a base-nine system.

 10: decimal

+Decimal systems are based on the number 10.
 A majority of traditional number systems are decimal.
 This dates back at least to the ancient Egyptians, who used a wholly decimal system.
 Anthropologists hypothesize this may be due to humans having five digits per hand, ten in total.
 There are many regional variations including: